ray of catalog sun? more organic, non-gmo seeds

 Besides the pollution and waste of resources this results in, it fails to do something else really important: It yields seed strains that “expect “ this kind of pampering—not ones that are well-adapted to organic growing conditions in our home gardens, where we (hopefully!) don’t rush in with a chemical at every turn of events, or prop things up on synthetics instead of diligent care for our soil.

-- Read More: Dr. John Navazio of Washington State University and the Organic Seed Alliance, explains all of this and more on the Cooperative Extension’s organic agriculture site.
+- Read More: Dr. John Navazio of Washington State University and formerly of the Organic Seed Alliance, now of Johnny’s Selected Seeds, explains all of this and more.

 progress report: 14,500 organic farmers